Seedawy2002/MLEvaluation_task/README.md

 - For testing, use the Postman collection file `MLEvaluation_API.postman_collection.json` provided in the repository.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-02 License.
 See the [LICENSE](LICENSE) file for details.

 ### Contact
 For any issues or questions, feel free to reach out via Teams or email.